ppy/osu-wiki/news/2024/2024-05-21-the-perennial-returns.md

 ## What's new?

-While past iterations have run off a standard Round of 32 double elimination bracket with no restrictions on team formation, this year is slightly different.
+While past iterations have run off a standard Round of 32 double-elimination bracket with no restrictions on team formation, this year is slightly different.
 Teams will be limited to players all within one of three regions: the Americas; Europe, the Middle East, and Africa (EMEA); and Asia, Australia, and Oceania (AAO).
-Further details on this rule and exact definitions for each region can be found on our website.

 Additionally, the tournament format will see some slight changes, with qualifiers determining seeding before taking the 9th to 32nd seeds into a single round-robin group stage.
 The winners of each group will be drafted to face off against the 1st to 8th seeds awaiting them in the Round of 16 double elimination bracket.